RI hospital groups Lifespan, CNE sign merger deal; Brown U. commits $125M

 Lifespan is owner of Rhode Island, Miriam, Newport and Bradley hospitals, while Care New England owns Women & Infants, Kent and Butler.
 Together they are two of the state’s largest employers, with roughly 23,000 workers, and take in billions of dollars in revenue a year.

+Lynn Blais, president of the United Nurses and Allied Professionals union, said the deal “must be painstakingly scrutinized to ensure that it is in the best interest of patients and frontline health workers,” though she said employees are open to “a thoughtful and productive dialogue.”

+“While we see the potential in this proposed new entity, we remain skeptical without the assurance of a formal agreement on services and jobs,” Blais said.

-The two organizations already have close ties, with Care New England even leasing the land that Women & Infants sits on from Lifespan.
+The two hospital groups already have significant ties despite being separate organizations, with Care New England even leasing the land that Women & Infants sits on from Lifespan.
 But three previous merger attempts dating back to the 1990s have failed, due to a mix of personalities and politics.

 However, that tortured history may help spur completion of a transaction this time.